 Excerpt from an 1876 bird’s-eye view map of Jacksonville, with Stanton highlighted in gold on the corner of Ashley and Bridge streets.
 State Library of Floridamap collection.
 Note: Archives staff highlighted the location for emphasis, the original map is monochromatic.

 When Reconstruction ended in 1877, the presence of northern aid societies quickly diminished in Florida, and the financing of public education for African-Americans came under control of local school boards.
 The Duval County School Board first listed Stanton as a public school in 1882.
-Once staffed by a majority of white teachers, by the 1880s black educators made up the entirety of Stanton faculty, and they worked to upgrade the curriculum to meet new state standards.
-Even in its infancy, Stanton was touted as the “best school for blacks in the state” by reviewers.
+Once staffed by a majority of white teachers, black educators made up the entirety of Stanton faculty by the 1880s; they worked to upgrade the curriculum to meet new state standards.
+Even in its infancy, reviewers touted Stanton as the “best school for blacks in the state.”
 The news about the black educational marvel in Jacksonville extended across state lines, as the site developed into a popular destination for late nineteenth century tourists.

 Stereo print of Stanton Institute, ca. 1880.
 This print is one half of a stereograph, produced by photographer Charles Seaver in the late 19th century as part of a series he did on southern attractions.
 When viewed through a stereo viewer, the image appears three-dimensional.
 Stereography was a popular method for sharing images of notable scenes and sites.
 It is likely that people living outside of Florida saw this image of Stanton as an example of a school for African-Americans in the South.